 The Bluetooth standard specifies two incompatible wireless transports: Bluetooth Classic (BT) for high-throughput services and Bluetooth Low Energy (BLE) for very low-power services.
-Despite the similarity in name and use of similar security mechanisms, BT and BLE have different security architectures and threat models.
+Despite the similarity in name and use of similar security mechanisms, BT and BLE have different security architectures and threat models, but they use similar security mechanisms.
 In particular, pairing enables two devices to establish a long term key to secure the communication.
 Two devices have to pair over BT and BLE to use both transports securely.
-Since pairing the same devices twice is considered "user-unfriendly", Bluetooth v4.2 introduced Cross-Transport Key Derivation (CTKD).
+Since pairing the same devices two times twice is considered "user-unfriendly", Bluetooth v4.2 introduced Cross-Transport Key Derivation (CTKD).
 CTKD allows two devices to pair once, either over BT or BLE, and generate both BT and BLE long term keys.
-Despite CTKD allowing traversal of the security boundary between BT and BLE, the security implications of CTKD have not yet been investigated.
+Despite CTKD allowing to cross traversal of the security boundary between BT and BLE, the security implications of CTKD have not yet been investigated.

-We present the first security analysis of CTKD and identify five cross-transport issues at the Bluetooth specification level.
+We present the first security analysis of CTKD and identify five cross-transport issues for BT and BLEat the Bluetooth specification level.
 These issues enable, for the first time, exploitation of both BT and BLE by attacking either transport.
 Based on the identified issues, we demonstrate four novel cross-transport attacks resulting in device impersonation, traffic manipulation, and malicious session establishment.
 We refer to them as BLUR attacks, as they blur the security boundary between BT and BLE.
-The BLUR attacks are standard-compliant and therefore apply to all devices supporting CTKD, regardless of implementation.
+The BLUR attacks are standard-compliant and therefore apply to all devices supporting CTKD, regardless of implementationdetails.
 We successfully demonstrate the BLUR attacks on 13 devices with 10 unique Bluetooth chips, and discuss effective countermeasures.
 We disclosed our findings and countermeasures to the Bluetooth SIG in May 2020.